VETERINARIAN AND IVUSS CERTIFIED SONOGRAPHER

 Serving veterinary hospitals in the Southern Georgian Bay region including Collingwood, Town of Blue Mountains, Owen Sound, Wasaga Beach, Barrie and the areas beyond, South Georgian Bay Veterinary Ultrasound and MIS brings ultrasound and echocardiography to your veterinary hospital.
-I also offer a variety of minimally invasive surgical and diagnostic services to your veterinary hospital.
+I also offer a variety of endoscopic and laparoscopic services through a local hospital in our region.
 Working directly with you and your team, my goal is to bring prompt and reliable service to you and your patients.
 As a veterinarian trained in ultrasound and echocardiography, I have performed thousands of ultrasound exams and have managed my own patients in my hospital.
 Results of the scan can be discussed with you same day, on site, which is a distinct advantage to using a veterinarian trained in ultrasound, so that you can efficiently go on to manage your patients.

 Complete Abdominal Scan